BBP Phase Transition for an Extensive Number of Outliers: Model

 with $\Diff X = \prod_{i = 1}^{q} \diff X_{i}$, so that

-We therefore need to compute the expectation value of $\ln Z(z)$ -- essentially a "quenched average" \adm{-- which is done using the replica trick}. \adm{In particular,} we compute $\avg{Z^{n}(z)}_{M}$ for $n \in \N$ \adm{and analytically continue in $n$} to compute
+We therefore need to compute the expectation value of $\ln Z(z)$ -- essentially a ``quenched average'' \adm{-- which is done using the replica trick}. \adm{In particular,} we compute $\avg{Z^{n}(z)}_{M}$ for $n \in \N$ \adm{and analytically continue in $n$} to obtain

-\adm{As usual when using the replica trick, we rely on Carlson's theorem (and analyticity in the large $q$ limit) to guarantee that this procedure works}.
+As usual when using the replica trick, we assume the validity of the analytic continuation and replica-symmetry procedure, before taking the thermodynamic limit.

 The generalization to other setups is in many cases straightforward.
-For example, for complex $W \in \C^{p \times q}$, one has to replace the transpose by the Hermitian conjugate and modify Gaussian average and partition function to account for complex-valued integration variables. \adm{Similarly, one can also consider more complicated noise spectra where Eq.\,\eqref{eq:Gaussian-noise-moments} is replaced by the general Gaussian moments $\langle M_{ia} \rangle_M = \overline{M}_{ia}$ and $\langle M_{ia} M_{jb} \rangle_M = C_{ij} \Sigma_{ab}$.
-In this case the resulting spectrum can be computed using the same techniques, but the resulting coupled equations are more complicated and must generally be studied numerically.
-In the following we restrict ourselves to real $W$ with i.i.d. noise centered around zero.}
+For example, for complex $W \in \C^{p \times q}$, one replaces the transpose by the Hermitian conjugate and modifies Gaussian average and partition function to account for complex-valued integration variables.
+Similarly, more complicated noise spectra \cite{Hachem-2006-Variance, Sengupta-00-Correlations} can be considered by replacing Eq.\,\eqref{eq:Gaussian-noise-moments} with the general Gaussian moments $\langle M_{ia} \rangle_M = \overline{M}_{ia}$ and $\langle M_{ia} M_{jb} \rangle_M = C_{ij} \Sigma_{ab}$.
+In this case, the resulting spectrum can be computed using the same techniques, thereby extending the results of Sengupta and Mitra \cite{Sengupta-99-Distributions} for unperturbed noise, but the resulting coupled equations are more involved and must generally be studied numerically.

+Below, we restrict ourselves to real $W = W_0 + M$ with centered i.i.d. noise, and we conventionally formulate our results in terms of the limiting eigenvalue density $P$ of $W^{\top} W$.
+These results can be transferred directly to singular values, which exhibit qualitatively identical behavior.